-- If there are significant penalties to terminate (or not extend), the Group is typically reasonably certain to extend (or not terminate). - If any leasehold improvements are expected to have a significant remaining value, the Group is typically reasonably certain to extend (or not terminate). - Otherwise, the Group considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.

-The lease term is reassessed if an option is actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise) it.
+- If there are significant penalties to terminate (or not extend), the Group is typically reasonably certain to extend (or not terminate) - If any leasehold improvements are expected to have a significant remaining value, the Group is typically reasonably certain to extend (or not terminate) - Otherwise, the Group considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset actually exercised (or not exercised) or the Group becomes obliged to exercise (or not exercise) it.
 The assessment of reasonable certainty is only revised if a significant event or a significant change in circumstances occurs, which affects this assessment, and that is within the control of the lessee.